solyarisoftware/Olivier-Messiaen-Modes/README.md

 | 4.4     | `1 1 1 3 1 1 1 3`      | Third Rotation (left)               |

 ### Mode 5
 Contains semitones and major thirds.
 6 Notes, 3 Rotations, 6 Transpositions.

+Typically used to evoke brightness, radiance, and brilliance.
+Creates an atmosphere of light, illumination, or divine presence.
+Often associated with celestial or heavenly imagery.
+Can represent enlightenment, revelation, or spiritual awakening.
+Its structure allows for shimmering, colorful harmonies that can evoke a sense of wonder or transcendence.

 | Id | Intervals in Semitones | Rotations |
 |:--------|:-----------------------|:---------------|
 | 5.1     | `1 4 1 1 4 1`          | Root position              |